fbpxl

 Here are some coloured magnets that can also be found on Amazon:

-9. DUPLO
+9. Duplo

 Students will love building words with duplo.
 Connecting blocks are a great way to get students segmenting each of the sounds in a word, and then connecting them together to make the word.